a56z/a56z.github.io/_posts/2021-02-17-null-sessions.markdown

 <details>
   <summary> <b>Exploiting Null Sessions with Enum (Windows)</b> </summary>

-**_Enum_** is a command line utility that can retrieve information from a system vulnerable to null session attacks.
+<b>Enum</b> is a command line utility that can retrieve information from a system vulnerable to null session attacks.
 You can install it just by extracting it and running it from the Windows command prompt.

 The -S parameter lets you enumerate the shares of a machine: